 Another way Southern Company Gas supports innovation in technologies that enhance safety is through partnerships with key vendors.

 • To improve field data collection, we’ve partnered with mobile app provider, LocusView, to pilot a paperless process for capturing and validating construction as-built data in real-time.
 The app uses GPS, barcode scanning and sensors to automate project drawings and promote data quality while reducing manual entry.
 Additionally, we are working with LocusView to develop hardware for locating.
 The hardware works by enabling latent collection of high-accuracy GPS data during normal pipe locating to integrate with, and improve, the existing asset data within GIS.
 This continuously improving positional accuracy will iteratively improve safety functions like asset protection.

-• Another innovation in excavation safety is our partnership with data analytics vendor, URBint, to create a customized machine learning model that assigns a probabilistic risk ranking to individual locate requests.
-The predictive algorithm generates a list of excavation sites that are potentially damage prone.
-A pilot program confined 1/3 of all damages to 1/10 of the ticket population.
+• Another innovation in excavation safety is our partnership with AI-powered software company, Urbint, to create AI models that assign a probabilistic risk ranking to individual locate requests.
+The predictive models generate a list of excavation sites that are potentially damage prone.
+An engagement with Urbint confirmed almost 50% of damages to 1/20 of the ticket population.